alabroski/mongodb-spring-restservice/README.md

 This example project shows the use-case of a simple Spring Boot web service REST application with MongoDB backend.

 The web service exposes two endpoints:
-"/addMovie" with POST request parameters: movieName, movieDescription and year
+* ```/addMovie``` with POST request parameters: movieName, movieDescription and year this endpoint adds a new movie to the database based on the parameter values specified by the user
-	this endpoint adds a new movie to the database based on the parameter values specified by the user "/movieSearch" with POST request parameters: movieName and year searches for a movie either by the specified movie name, the specified year or both the year AND the movie inclusive
+* ```/movieSearch``` with POST request parameters: movieName and year searches for a movie either by the specified movie name, the specified year or both the year AND the movie inclusive

 In the background, the endpoints use embedded MongoDB to store the data.
-All of the data is stored through a CRUD repository (a feature of Spring) which allows specification of custom queries using keywords predefined in Spring Data (more infor can be found [here]( https://docs.spring.io/spring-data/jpa/docs/1.4.3.RELEASE/reference/html/repository-query-keywords.html ) )after which Spring creates the specific queries in the background (in this case specificly for MongoDB).
+All of the data is stored through a CRUD repository (a feature of Spring) which allows specification of custom queries using keywords predefined in Spring Data (more information can be found [here]( https://docs.spring.io/spring-data/jpa/docs/1.4.3.RELEASE/reference/html/repository-query-keywords.html)) after which Spring creates the specific queries in the background (in this case specificly for MongoDB).

-The easiest way to run the service is by using the packaged jar file and invoking java -jar rest-service-0.0.1.jar this will run a new Spring Boot application which uses an embedded Tomcat server to execute the service and expose the endpoints to port 8080 on the localhost address (127.0.0.1).
+The easiest way to run the service is by using the packaged jar file and invoking java -jar mongodb-springboot-restservice-0.0.1.jar this will run a new Spring Boot application which uses an embedded Tomcat server to execute the service and expose the endpoints to port 8080 on the localhost address (127.0.0.1).

-The way to invoke the endpoints would be to use curl for UNIX systems and a browser extension for Windows such as Advanced REST client for Google Chrome ( https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo )
+The way to invoke the endpoints would be to use curl for UNIX systems and a browser extension for Windows such as [Advanced REST client for Google Chrome](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo)
 Here are a couple of examples using curl:

 ADDITION OF NEW MOVIES